jason-zhongcheng-li/music-player/README.md

 Typescript + React

 ## Requirements
-Use the iTunes affiliate API to develop a simple music player that lets you search by artist and displays the search results on screen.
+A simple music player with iTunes affiliate API that lets you search by artist and displays the search results on screen.
 When a song is selected from the list, the song will start to play.

 ### Mobile View